Journal of the Pakistan Medical Association

-The Journal of Pakistan Medical Association is a monthly peer-reviewed medical journal published by the Pakistan Medical Association.
+The Journal of the Pakistan Medical Association is a monthly peer-reviewed medical journal published by the Pakistan Medical Association.
 It publishes editorials, original articles, case reports, and letters concerning medicine and health practices.
 The editor-in-chief is Fatema Jawad.

 Abstracting and indexing

 The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed, BIOSIS Previews, and the Science Citation Index Expanded.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 0.409.